 The People's Operator offers two kinds of plan: SIM-only monthly contracts, and pay-as-you-go.
 It doesn't deal in handsets, so you can either use one you already own or purchase whatever phone you want from elsewhere.

 Pay-monthly SIMs range in price from £3.99 to £19.99 per month, and they're rolling 30-day contracts so you don't need to sign up to anything long term.
 You can get multiple deals with 3G and 4G and, if you want web connectivity for your tablet, there are data-only SIMs as well.

 Its pay-as-you-go rates are very competitive, with some of the best value pay-as-you-browse data tariffs around.
 And if you think you're going to have a mobile-heavy month, you can buy a 30-day bundle of minutes, texts, and data.
 These range from £7.50 to £20.

 The People's Operator coverage

 Because it piggybacks on EE, The People's Operator has great coverage, reaching 99% of the population, including 3G.
 EE is also the UK's widest-reaching 4G network - so 4G coverage is pretty good around the UK.

 That said, remember that coverage is still iffy in some areas - so always use a coverage checker to be sure you can connect to the network where you need to.
 Read our guide for more about mobile coverage.

 - Tariff prices are competitive and affordable

-- Excellent coverage, because it uses Three's network
+- Excellent coverage, because it uses EE's network

 - 30-day bundles on pay-as-you-go plans give you better value for money